courselab/sys-our-syssoft-project/doc/syseg.md

- On the other hand, if you have obtained the software in the form a pre-initialized distribution bundle, usually as a tarball, you should already have the  script `configure` pre-built and thus you will not need Autotools (you may then safely skip the Autotools installation step above).
+ On the other hand, if you have obtained the software in the form a pre-initialized distribution bundle, usually as a tarball, you should already have the  script `configure` pre-built and thus you will not need to recriate it.

- Either way, the bootstrap script will create the configuration script named `configure`.
+ 2) Execute the configuration script

  Perhaps you are already familiar with the GNU build system but, if not, no worries.
 The `configure` script is meant to check if your system meets all